Arab in Monaco

 What Are Their Lives Like?

-The Diaspora Arab communities fit into this new "middle class" category.
-Because the Diaspora Arabs have been exposed to western culture on a grand scale, their traditional culture and way of life have undergone many changes.
+The few Diaspora Arabs in Monaco are usually middle class.
+They have been exposed to Western culture on a grand scale, and their traditional culture and way of life have undergone many changes.
 As a result, they have experienced much tension.
+This is especially true for those from the second and third generations, who frequently interface with the host country.

-For most of the Diaspora Arabs, there have been a greater variety of job opportunities.
-This has greatly aided their poor living conditions.
-However, it has also weakened their traditional family ties.
+The situation has weakened their traditional Arab family ties.
 There is greater freedom for women to leave the home, fewer arranged marriages, and less social pressure to conform to traditional religious practices.
+This is especially true for Christian Arabs who are more likely to marry someone from the host country than a Muslim.

-There have been similar attempts to preserve other cultural traditions such as the naming of children.
+Muslim Arabs in the diaspora preserve cultural traditions such as how they name their children.
 It is customary for an Arab child's name to reflect the three dominant elements of Arab life: kin, home, and religion.
-Thus, a boy might have a name such as "Muhammad ibn Ibrahim al Hamza."
-"Muhammad" represents his religious name.
+Thus, a boy might have a name such as "Mohammad ibn Ibrahim al Hamza."
+"Mohammad" represents his religious name.
 "Ibn Ibrahim" is his father's name.
 "Al Hamza" means that he is from the village of Hamza.
 Girls are given similar names, which they keep even after marriage.
 This reflects the Muslim Arab tradition that even though women are subservient to men, they retain their identities, separate legal rights, and family ties.

 What Are Their Beliefs?